frdfreddy/gitdemo1/Readme.md

 #First Git Demo
-This is my first GIt learning pratice
+This is my Second  GIt learning pratice
-First modification
+Adding new line
+Editing